10 Winning Things to Do at Lake Winnipesaukee (+ Nearby!)

 Gunstock Mountain Resort, a four-season outdoor recreation complex, is located right in Gilford.
 Gunstock Mountain has an elevation of 2240 feet, and the summit offers possibly the best view of Lake Winnipesaukee in the region.

 While the resort is a popular ski destination, there’s no lack of adventure activities available to you in the warmer months.
 From tree-top ropes courses, to ziplining, e-bike, and Segway tours, aerial lift rides, and even a mountain coaster, you can take your pick of activities here at the resort.
-There is also a campsite conveniently located on the grounds, so you can turn your visit into a whole adventure vacation!

-Take a hike with beautiful lake views.
+Take a Lake Winnipesaukee hike with beautiful views

 A woman throwing up her arms while looking at a view of a large body of water on a clear day

 Gunstock Mountain isn’t your only opportunity to embark on an amazing summit or loop hike with great views.
 Just south of Lake Winni is Mt.
 Major in Alton, one of NH’s most popular summit hikes for families.
-Its 3.7-mile loop trail is heavily trafficked, well-marked, and only has an elevation gain of 1,148’, so you can easily bring pets and children along for the fun.

 Another more challenging but beautiful hike is the Mt.
 Morgan and Mt.
 Percival loop in Holderness.
 This 5.2-mile loop is really unique and perfect for thrill seekers – it features caves and laddered wall climbs!